 What are the emerging niches within the nursing field?

 After completing an online nursing degree in Pennsylvania, preparing for the job market involves several key steps.
-First, graduates must obtain licensure by passing the NCLEX-RN exam, required in Pennsylvania to practice as a registered nurse.
-According to the Pennsylvania State Board of Nursing, meeting all licensure requirements is crucial for legal employment.
+First, graduates should obtain licensure by passing the NCLEX-RN exam, which is mandatory for practicing as a registered nurse in Pennsylvania.
+According to the Pennsylvania State Board of Nursing, maintaining an active license requires ongoing continuing education.

-Networking within local healthcare communities and joining professional organizations such as the Pennsylvania State Nurses Association can enhance job opportunities.
-Additionally, gaining clinical experience through internships or residencies boosts employability.
+Networking plays a crucial role in job placement.
+Joining professional organizations like the Pennsylvania State Nurses Association can provide access to job boards and local events.
+Additionally, gaining clinical experience through internships or volunteer work increases employability.

 What are the top skills employers look for in nursing degree graduates in Pennsylvania?